-For most of his biggest ascents, the Iati is the shoes Megos turns to most frequently.
+When comes to his biggest ascents, the Iati is the shoe Megos turns to most frequently.

-The Iati is one of the best all-around performers in the Tenaya lineup and has helped plenty of pro and amateur climbers top out their tough projects.
-After getting our hands on this shoe and putting it through its paces, it’s easy to see why Megos uses this shoe so much.
+The Iati is one of the best all-around performers in the Tenaya lineup and has helped plenty of pro and amateur climbers top out their tough projects, Megos included.
+After getting our hands on this shoe and putting it through its paces, it’s easy to see why this German crusher regularly relies on this shoe.

 A stiff, yet sensitive shoe sole and a surprisingly comfortable fit combine to make this a dark horse in the race for the best high-performance shoe.

-Remember his 9c ascent of Bibliographie in August 2020?
+Remember his 9b+ ascent of Bibliographie in August 2020?
 The route was initially bolted in 2009 by Ethan Pringle but when unclimbed until Megos finally gave this line its first ascent.
-The Iati was his shoe of choice for this route for the three years of processing, as well as the final ascent.
+The Iati was his shoe of choice for this route for the three years of projecting, as well as the final ascent.